The King in Yellow: Stories

 These stories are macabre in tone, centering, in keeping with the other tales, on characters who are often artists or decadents, inhabitants of the demi-monde.

-The first and fourth stories, "The Repairer of Reputations" and "The Yellow Sign", are set in an imagined future 1920s America, whereas the second and third stories, "The Mask" and "In the Court of the Dragon", are set in Paris.
+The first and fourth stories, "The Repairer of Reputations" and "The Yellow Sign", are set in America, whereas the second and third stories, "The Mask" and "In the Court of the Dragon", are set in Paris.
 These stories are haunted by the theme: "Have you found the Yellow Sign?"

-The macabre character gradually fades away during the remaining stories, and the last three are written in the romantic fiction style common to Chambers' later work.
+The macabre character gradually fades away during the remaining stories, and the last three are written in the romantic fiction style common to Chambers's later work.
 They are all linked to the preceding stories by their Parisian setting and their artistic protagonists.

-List of stories

 Illustration of Tessie in "The Yellow Sign", from a 1902 edition of the book.

 The stories in the book are: